Document Type : Original Article

 Faculty of Medicine, University of Ottawa, Ottawa, Canada

-Methods: A Canadian tertiary-care clinic-based cohort was identified retrospectively between August 2019 and December 2020.
+Materials and Methods: In this retrospective cohort study, a Canadian tertiary-care clinic-based cohort was identified between August 2019 and December 2020.
 In vitro fertilization (IVF) cycles involving autologous oocytes with at least one viable day 5 embryo were selected for inclusion.
 We compared embryo developmental outcomes of IVF cycles performed before and after an embryo cryopreservation policy change.
-Prior to March 2020, good-quality day 5 blastocysts of any stage were eligible for vitrification, and after that date, good-quality full and expanded blastocysts on either day 5 or day 6 were eligible.
+Prior to March 2020, good-quality day 5 blastocysts of any stage were eligible for vitrification, and after that date, good-quality expanded blastocysts on either day 5 or day 6 were eligible.
 The primary outcome is the comparative proportion of embryos eligible for vitrification.
 The secondary outcome is to identify embryo, maternal and cycle factors that are predictive of day 6 vitrification.

 Conclusion: A cryopreservation policy change to include good-quality full and expanded day 6 blastocysts while avoiding to vitrify early blastocysts on day 5 yielded comparable proportions of embryos eligible for vitrification per IVF cycle.